 Natural Dye Variation: A Visual

 Last year, I set out to use natural dye to create eight different colors for a quilt I was working on.
 After, I marked the variety of color in a photograph by writing the dye goods used for each color.
 I have returned to this photograph on several occasions to remember how this was achieved.
 It's funny all the things in life we swear we will not forget that slip away.
-I have been so happy to have this visual aid, pictured below.
-If you want to see how I used these, one project I created with these fabrics is listed HERE.
+I have been so happy to have this visual aid of various dye colors from plants, pictured below.

 Below, I offer a visual guide to producing a variety of colors from various dye goods.
 There are three ways I have achieved variation through the same dye bath: different fabric, multiple dye baths, and adding Iron as an after-bath mordant.
 As you will see, linen tends to produce a stronger color, the second dye bath produces a lighter color than the first, and Iron tends to darken the color.